neftjs/neft/async.coffee.md

 Stack::callNext([*Array* arguments], *Function* callback)
 ---------------------------------------------------------

-Calls first function from the stack and remove it.
+Calls the first function from the stack and remove it.

-*callback* function gets all passed arguments from the called *function*.

 		callNext: (args, callback) ->
 			if typeof args is 'function' and not callback?